Pet owners note behavioral changes in their cats and dogs during the coronavirus pandemic

 Listen to Matt's entire conversation with Dr. Siracusa (and Bailey) in the True Philadelphia Podcast

-Bailey's good buddy Rocky, a Jack Russel Terrier who belongs to Jessica Boyington, had an opposite reaction to these times.
+Bailey's good buddy Rocky, a Jack Russell Terrier who belongs to Jessica Boyington, had an opposite reaction to these times.

 Because he is so clingy, Jessica thinks Rocky wishes this will never end.